I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 1994-95 Jacqueline Jacobsen (Senior thesis student)

 1994-96 Tim Collier (Postdoctoral colleague).
-Currently: University of Wyoming (Web page)
+Currently: Professor, University of Wyoming (Web page)

 1995-96 Paul Switzer (Postdoctoral colleague).
-Currently: Department of Biology, Eastern Illinois University (Web page)
+Currently: Professor, Department of Biology, Eastern Illinois University (Web page)

 1996-2002 Angie Shelton (PhD student, Environmental Studies).
 Currently: Postdoctoral Fellow, Indiana University